-Join Steve Caplin for an in-depth discussion in this video Adding a layer mask, part of Photoshop Artist in Action: Steve Caplin's Day for Night.
+Join Steve Caplin for an in-depth discussion in this video Adding a layer mask, part of Digital Painting in Photoshop: Day for Night.

 With the distortions and ripple on our reflection surface, it's looking much …more convincing.
 But there are visible areas here where …they shouldn't be and we need to fix that next. …Let's hide the Rain layer again and Zoom in on the image. …Now, we can see that our reflection correctly runs down, say, from this edge …of the gatepost across the pavement and over the top of the curb, but we're also …seeing the reflection on the side of the curb facing us. …Well, if you think about it, that just isn't possible.…